vmaztrane/cleancloud-segment.io/index.md

 ## Welcome to the Page I have created to expore the Segment.io to AWS Redshift integration

-I am gount to use this sample code to develop a basic web site and consume dummy tdata that will then be connected to an analytics application for testing
+I am going to use this sample code to develop a basic web site and consume dummy tdata that will then be connected to an analytics application for testing

 You can use the [editor on GitHub](https://github.com/vmaztrane/cleancloud-segmentio/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.